turbot/guardrails-samples/policy_packs/aws/vpc/enforce_block_unapproved_network_access_for_security_groups/README.md

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for VPC security groups:

-- Enforce only specific ports (22, 443, 3389) for ingress rules.
+- Allow only specific ports (22, 443, 3389) for ingress rules.
-- Set access to individual IP addresses with a bitmask of /32.
+- Set access to individual IP addresses with a bitmask of `/32`.
-- Enforce only specific CIDRs for ingress rules.
+- Allow only specific CIDRs for ingress rules.

 ## Documentation